anydotcrypto/metatransactions/docs/EIP-proposal.md

 ## Simple Summary

-Ethereum transaction's intertwine the identity of who paid for the transaction (tx.gaspayer) and who wants to execute a command (msg.sender).
-As a result, it is not straight forward for Alice to pay the gas fee on behalf of Bob who wants to execute a command in a smart contract.
+Ethereum transactions intertwine the identity of who paid for the transaction (tx.gaspayer) and who wants to execute a command (msg.sender).
+As a result, it is not straightforward for Alice to pay the gas fee on behalf of Bob who wants to execute a command in a smart contract.
 If this issue can be fixed, then it allows Bob, without any significant hurdles, to outsource his transaction infrastructure to Alice in a non-custodial manner.
 This EIP aims to alleviate the issue by introducing a new opcode, `callWithSigner()`, in the EVM.

 ## Abstract